 Post

-Both a noun and a verb, a “post” is an individual piece of content that is “posted” or published to a social media platform.
+Both a noun and a verb, a “post” is the action of sharing content on a social media platform.
+For example, content needs to be posted to be viewed by others.

 Feed